methodphoto/mincc/data/1991/broadway-and-horton.md

 ---
 year: "1991"
 serialNumber: "0135"
-game: "Broadway & Horton"
+game: "Broadway and Horton"
-title: "Broadway & Horton v The Min"
+title: "Broadway and Horton v The Min"
-gameLocation: "Horton Cross"
+gameLocation: "The Pound"
 gameDate: "/1991"
 shortReport: ""
 result: ""